scarydoors/currency-converter-react/README.md

-Overall, this was a great learning experience, and will be useful as the Tech Lead has recommended me to use Redux Toolkit instead of the legacy system, and I find that Toolkit is great in terms of reducing boilerplate and preventing some bugs that could occur while using the legacy system.
+Overall, this was a great learning experience, and will be useful as the Tech Lead has recommended me to use Redux Toolkit instead of the legacy system, and I find that Redux Toolkit is great in terms of reducing boilerplate and preventing some bugs that could occur while using the legacy system.

-I am also quite happy that I've ditched the spinner for a faster load time using the Tech Lead's suggestions along with polishing up how loading state is shown to the user.
+I am also quite happy that I've achieved a faster load time using the Tech Lead's suggestions along with polishing up how loading state is shown to the user.

 The Redux Query part of Redux Toolkit is great because if used correctly it can provide caching for endpoints which can speed up data fetching for the user and also provides React Hooks for mutating/quering data which is great for developer experience.

-Also I understand that the directory structure that I am using is not the recommended one to use with Redux Toolkit and is more akin to the legacy style of Redux.

 ## Old Readme ahead, fully accurate for changes on and before commit [a11253](https://github.com/scarydoors/currency-converter-react/tree/a1125348ce019f4b238197f877283572044c84bd)